google/temporian/docs/src/user_guide.md

    ```

-Keep in mind that the casting can fail when the graph is evaluated.
+Keep in mind that the casting can fail when the graph is rund.
 For instance, attempting to cast `"word"` to `tp.float64` will result in an error.
 These errors cannot be caught prior to graph evaluation.

 ## Arithmetic operators